rnnisi/RigolDS1054Z/README.md

 ### This is for testing purposes, it is not replacement for fast data acqusition systems.
 It takes about a second to get each waveform; getting four waveforms takes four seconds.

+### USB interface and using LXI gives nonfatal error messages
+USB gives an error message at exit that I did not trouble shoot since it does not affect performance.
+LXI gives a nonfatal error while collecting data.
+It is annoying but does not really matter as far as I can tell.